-42% of IT Professionals Are Exploring New Jobs: IT Talent Trends 2025 Report From Info-Tech Research Group Spotlights Retention Risks and Opportunities
+42% of IT Professionals Are Exploring New Jobs: IT Talent Trends 2025 Report from Info-Tech Research Group Spotlights Retention Risks and Opportunities

 - Generative AI: A Transformative Enabler

 The firm reports that by 2030, 66% of IT employees anticipate greater autonomy in their roles, enabled by generative AI.
-This shift has the potential to significantly enhance IT's value creation for organizations, as employees will be able to dedicate more time to strategic initiatives and innovation.
-However, to capitalize on this potential, Info-Tech cautions that organizations need to proactively implement AI tools thoughtfully and strategically, investing in upskilling programs to equip IT professionals with the necessary skills to leverage AI effectively.
-This type of approach is critical given that 65% of organizations anticipate structural changes as a result of incorporating generative AI into their strategies, indicating the transformative impact this technology is expected to have on IT departments.
+This shift has the potential to significantly enhance IT's value creation for organisations, as employees will be able to dedicate more time to strategic initiatives and innovation.
+However, to capitalise on this potential, Info-Tech cautions that organisations need to proactively implement AI tools thoughtfully and strategically, investing in upskilling programs to equip IT professionals with the necessary skills to leverage AI effectively.
+This type of approach is critical given that 65% of organisations anticipate structural changes as a result of incorporating generative AI into their strategies, indicating the transformative impact this technology is expected to have on IT departments.

 - Skills Gap and the Urgency of Reskilling